vippsas/vipps-recurring-api/vipps-recurring-api.md

 Initial charge will be performed if the `initialcharge` is provided when creating an agreement.
-Unlike regular (or `RECURRING`) charges, there is no price limit on an `initialCharge`.
+Unlike regular (or `RECURRING`) charges, there is no price limit on an `initialCharge` - it may be `0`.

 This allows for products to be bundled with agreements as one transaction (for example a phone).
 The user will be clearly informed when an `initialCharge` is included in the agreement they are accepting.

 See [Charge Titles](#charge-descriptions) for explanation of how the charge description is shown to the user.